genomicsclass/leanpub/manuscript/linear_models_going_further.md

 ## Going Further

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course2/linear_models_going_further.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/linear_models_going_further.Rmd).
 Linear models can be extended in many directions.
 Here are some examples of extensions, which you might come across in analyzing data in the life sciences:

 ### Robust linear models